ElrondfromRussia/M_qml_Bomber/README.md

 # M_qml_Saper
-Saper game in qml
+Saper game written with QML and C++ in Qt Creator
-Readme was created
+Has a settings page, an opportunity to begin a new game etc.